Nelliston School

 Nelliston School is a historic school building located at Nelliston, Montgomery County, New York.
 It was built in 1869 and is a two-story, square shaped brick institutional building.
 It has a shallow pitched gable roof.
 It served the educational needs of the community until 1971.

 It was added to the National Register of Historic Places in 2002.

+In 2022, the New Montgomery County childcare facility was put in the old Nelliston School building.